-Hocker & Associates, LLC can help.
+Hocker Law, LLC can help.
 We are criminal defense attorneys and traffic violation lawyers who do not underestimate the seriousness of speeding tickets, equipment violations, commercial driver's license violations and more.
 Our clients come to us because we have built a reputation for getting results.
-Our attorneys, including defense attorneys Brett E. Osborne and Matthew C. Maples, thoroughly understand Indiana's traffic laws and know the courtroom rules.
+Our attorneys thoroughly understand Indiana's traffic laws and know the courtroom rules.

 What are common traffic violations in Indiana?

 Criminal traffic violations in Indiana cover a wide range in Indiana.
 Some of the most common traffic violation cases we handle include:

 - OWI charge

 - Driving with a suspended driver's license

 - Habitual traffic violator offender